 Charles has a passion for the ALC mission and certainly knows first hand what ALC means to the community.

 Mary Rose White received a Bachelor’s in Special Education from the University of Mississippi.
-She went on to receive her Master’s degree in Special Education with a core focus on Applied Behavior Analysis from Vanderbilt University.
-Throughout her various experience in the field she has gained training and certification in Applied Behavioral Analysis and Social-Emotional Learning, including practicing as an independent Behavior Therapist and supervising a Preschool Social Skills program.
+She went on to receive her Master’s degree in Special Education and served as a Research Assistant at Vanderbilt University.
+Throughout her various experiences in the field she has gained training in Applied Behavioral Analysis, Social-Emotional Learning, and best practices in Preschool Inclusion.

 After serving as an Inclusion Specialist for 4 years she became the Program Coordinator for ALC in 2020.
-In her role as Program Coordinator she will oversee the daily planning and implementation of the program.
+In her role as Program Coordinator she oversees the daily planning and implementation of the preschool inclusion program.

 Susan S. Danser